cleesmith/storygrind/wiki-content/Getting-Started.md

 ### Step 2: Create a New Project
 1. Click **"Select Project"** on the main screen
 2. Click **"Create New Project"**
-3. Enter a name for your project (e.g., "MyNovel", "ShortStories", "Memoir")
+3. Enter a name for your project (e.g., "MyNovel", "ShortStories", "MemoirMe")
 4. Click **"Create"**

 ### Step 3: Add Your Manuscript